csswizardry/csswizardry.github.com/_posts/2016-06-20-speakers-checklist-before-and-after-your-talk.md

   possible, but try avoid standing awkwardly close to them whilst they’re talking about you.
 * **Thank the MC for their intro.** And shake their hand if appropriate.
-I find this moment of human interaction just before being introduced puts me at ease.
+I find this moment of human interaction just before beginning to speak puts me at ease.
 * **Get out there and enjoy it.** If you’re the type to get nervous, there’s not much to be done about that; you’re gonna be nervous.
 Just get out there and do a great job.
 Have fun.